tup-sar/sna-mesopotamia/README.md

 If you want to run it in your machine, create a folder to receive the project.
 In that folder, create subfolders "Python_Notebooks", "Processing_Input", and "Processing_Output".

 In each script, there are variables to receive the run date of the script.
-At some point, I'll probably automate this, but for the moment this must be alteres manually.
+At some point, I'll probably automate this, but for the moment this must be altered manually.
 I'm so sorry for the inconvenience.

 The work was developed as a research project funded by the São Paulo State Foundation (grant number 2021/01363-6), active from October 1, 2021, to September 30, 2023.
 The work on the scripts began in 2016, when I was a fellow at the Paris Institute for Advanced Study (2016-2017).